-When the Doctor pinned a rosette to K9, Sue turned to me and scowled.
+When the Doctor pins a rosette to K9, Sue turns to me and scowls.

 Sue: This is ****ing stupid.

-The TARDIS spins off the planet like a cricket ball spinning off a cricket bat, but it just isn’t tennis as far as Sue is concerned.
+The TARDIS spins off the planet like a cricket ball spinning off a cricket bat, which just isn’t tennis as far as Sue is concerned.

-Sue: If that planet was supposed to be nine kilometres wide, the TARDIS was at least two kilometres wide according to that model shot.
+Sue: If that planet was supposed to be nine kilometres wide, the TARDIS was at least two kilometres wide according to that model.
 Have they never heard of scale?

-The Nimon and Soldeed meet up so they can discuss their nefarious plans.
+The Nimon and Soldeed discuss their nefarious plans.

-Me: I like the way the bull is having a crafty dance whenever Soldeed isn’t looking.
-He can’t stop grooving.
+Me: I like the way the bull has a crafty dance when Soldeed isn’t looking.
+He can’t stop grooving!
 Look at those rapper hand movements.
-He is down with the kids.
+He is so down with the kids.

-Of course, Nicol has to choose this moment to walk in on us.
+Of course, Nicol had to choose that moment to walk in on us.

 Nicol: Is he the Master?

 Sue: At least Romana is taking this seriously.
-She’s holding this together.
+She’s holding this together, just about.

 Sorak informs Soldeed that the missing ship has reappeared on their scanners.